 Skip the pricey nursery furniture

-“When I was pregnant, I read the book Baby Bargains from cover-to-cover and realized some standard baby things are worth the money and some aren’t.
-We ended up purchasing an IKEA crib and changer that were a fraction of the cost of some of the overpriced furniture options.
+“When I was pregnant, I read a book that helped me realize that some standard baby things are worth the money, and some aren’t.
+We ended up purchasing a crib and a changer that were a fraction of the cost of some of the overpriced furniture options.
 Getting informed saved us over $1,000!”—Joy Symonds, mother of a 9-month old